 We were a bit surprised that Google waited so long to update its Mini speaker, yet it didn’t make any drastic changes to the device’s overall appearance.
 In part, that’s because they didn’t want to fix what wasn’t broken.
 Google made changes to the Mini only where needed, maintaining the affordable price, without compromising on design quality.

 It depends.
 Some people may prefer the Echo Dot 4th Gen(retails for $50) or the Echo Dot 4th Gen with LED Clock (retails for $60), simply because they prefer Amazon’s assistant Alexa or the Amazon Alexa app.
 Some people feel the Google Home app is not as intuitive and user-friendly as the Alexa app.
 Also, Amazon’s Echo Dot speakers include a 3.5 mm audio output jack, while the Nest Mini doesn’t offer one.

 But as of right now, the Nest Mini brings a faster and smarter assistant.
 Yes, the Echo Dot comes with a marginally better app and more options (more speaker choices, more smart home product compatibility, compatibility with Apple Music, etc.), but the Nest Mini still has a lot to offer for those who enjoy Google Home devices.
-It’s also $49 online, which is priced reasonably compared to its predecessor, the Google Home Mini ($39).
+It’s also $49 online, which is a smidgen more than its predecessor, the Google Home Mini ($39).
 Unless you really want to save the money, you’re better off investing in the newer Nest Mini.